A sustainable investor explains how to secure financial freedom and save the planet

 Nick Agwuncha, 28, co-founder of the Money Medics, agrees that investing in environmental, social and governance (ESG) funds in the under 30s is rising because “people are becoming more conscious of the climate, sustainable fashion and how they can do good in society… if you ask the person on the street, they probably don’t understand what ESG is, but people want to have a positive impact on the world – they want to be altruistic”.

-- Environmental: companies who work in reducing energy consumption, reducing pollution, combating climate change, natural resource preservation
+- Environmental: companies who work in reducing energy consumption, reducing pollution, natural resource preservation and combating climate change

 - Social: companies who actively support human rights and combat child and forced labour, engage with local communities, keep health and safety paramount, and prioritise both employee and stakeholder relations